Dipsingh/dipsingh.github.io/_posts/2021-1-17-Five-Number-Summary.md

 Graphml version
 ![Cogent Topology](/images/post6/cogent.png "Cogent")

-You can notice that graph represents a city as a Node.
+You may have already noticed that in the graph, each city is represented as a Node.
 Further, any city can have many routers, making the topology a lot bigger and more attractive.
 For our purposes, the current topology abstraction provides the right balance where it's not huge to overwhelm the reader but big enough to keep things interesting.